Why use a password generator?

 - Length > complexity:

-correcthorsebatterystaple(25 chars, ~58 bits) is more secure and more memorable thanP@$$w0rd(8 chars, ~30 bits) - Use a password manager: 1Password, Bitwarden, or KeePass to store hundreds of unique passwords
+correcthorsebatterystaple(4 Diceware words, ~52 bits) is more secure and more memorable thanP@$$w0rd(8 chars), which is justpasswordwith substitutions and falls to a dictionary attack - Use a password manager: 1Password, Bitwarden, or KeePass to store hundreds of unique passwords

 - Enable 2FA everywhere: TOTP (Google Authenticator, Authy) or FIDO2 security key on all critical accounts